lindnemi/NetworkScienceML_paper-companion/README.md

 `corr_extra_real_grids.ipynb` and `corr_mi_paper.ipynb` are used for the Pearson correlation, R^2 and Mutual information plots.

 `shap_paper.ipynb` is used for the SHAP value analysis of the gradient boosted trees models.

+For the producing the paper outputs a separate conda environment was used.
+It can be found at `outputs_paper/output_env.yaml`.